Ososo

-Ososo is a town situated in Akoko-Edo Local Government Area, in the north of Edo State, Nigeria.
+Ososo is a town situated in Akoko-Edo Local Government Area, in Edo State, Nigeria.
 With an average altitude of 1236 feet above sea level, it has a very temperate climate similar to that of Jos, Plateau State.
 The highest peak is a very large monolith often called the Oruku rock.

 Description

 The town is made up of four clans: Anni, Egbetua, Okhe and Ikpena.
 With an approximated population of 100,000 and a combined population density of 5,111 per 7 km radius, it is one of the largest towns in the Local Government Area.

 Ososo has a unique dialect of the Ghotuo-Uneme-Yekhee branch of the Edoid linguistic lineage.

 Ososo shares boundaries with Okene to the north, Okpella to the East, Makeke to the west, Ojah to the South and Ogori to the north-west.
 It is a boundary town between Edo and Kogi States.

-History

-According to oral tradition, the people of Ososo migrated from "Ogbe" quarters in present-day Benin City in the 17th century during the era Oba Ozolua whose reign experienced of fierce and violent inter-tribal wars between Benin kingdom and its neighbours and due to general disenchantment with the harsh economic realities of their day.
-The migration took the people first to Idah in Kogi state.
-Not comfortable with the people there they moved on to Ajaokuta, there to Uname - Orugbe by the river Niger and finally to Idoani in Ososo from where they expanded down from the rocks to the present location.
-The early settlers were attracted to Ososo because of its rocks, caves, temperate climate, springs and fertile lands.
-We can not rule out an affiliation with Kogi state when you look at the traditional chiefs' mode of dressing with the long red cap called oji and the name Tokura which is a title in Igala.
-The expansion of descendant family lineage brought about the present four clans that now comprise the town.
-Although there are many common family names in Ososo, a few include Akpologun, Alabi, Buoro, Lawani, Ochedu, Ofekun, Otaru, Ogidan, Orifa, Okogbe, Okareh, Ogedengbe, Alao, Salami, Adacha, Aiyejina, Itomo, Ayedogbon, Osheku, Obaitan, Bodunde, Arokamoni (or Arokhamoni), Okpelle, Alabi, Agbaje, Ogboriefor, Okole, Ogbokhoyani, Olanrewaju, Anthony Omokhagbo and so on.

-Mineral Resources
+Mineral resources

 The town of Ososo is blessed with a commercial deposit of Limestone, and some other solid minerals such as Gold and Granite.